mmanhx90/readme-generator-hw9/destination/README.md

   MIT

   ## credits
-  Michael Manhxaythavong
+  michael manhxaythavong

   ## test
-  By using the intergrated terminal with in VS Code.
+  using the integrated terminal in vs code